xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 ## Getting started

-We'll start by looking at the `<Configurator>` component defined in the `src/pages/configurator/index.js`.
+We'll start by looking at the `<Configurator>` component defined in `src/pages/configurator/index.js`.
 The first thing we need to do is to call the `/configure` endpoint with the id of the product we want to configure.

 The `<Configurator>` component defines a function called `configure` which we use to call the `/configure` endpoint.